tmhuysen/gqcgmeta/vscentrum/README.md

 Note that the default checked out branch is develop.
 If needed, you can adjust the checked out branches in the `per_cluster_install.sh'.

+## Run instructions

+Load all modules mentioned in load_modules.sh.
+Then run the desired executable.